NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/links-and-urls.md

 {% include components/details.html
 heading='Short URLs'
 text='
-If you have a long, complex web address, you can request a short URL from GOV.UK.
-This can take some time and may delay your template creation.
+If you have a long, complex web address, you may want to set up a short URL.
+Ask your IT team to do this for you.

 We do not recommend using a third-party link shortening service because: